 First, let’s increase pricing during auto weeks in third and fourth quarter by visiting the Enter Rates page.

-Next, select the weeks where, in this market, where there will be the strongest demand between July and December.
-Do this by holding Ctrl/Cmd and clicking on the week number of each week that you want to select for this group.
+Next, select the weeks where, in this market, where there will be the strongest demand between April and July.
+Do this by clicking on the number in front of each week that you want to select for this group.
 When finished selected weeks, click the Display Rate Grid button.

 The Demand Curve will increase your rate from your minimum to your maximum by the given percentage that’s changeable.
 The way this works is that when your sellout percentage in a time period hits a level listed at the bottom of the demand curve, the rate will move between by the minimum towards the maximum by the percentage at the top.
 If your minimum rate is $50 and maximum rate is $100 and the sellout % from 6-10a is 60%, the rate will be $80. $100-$50=$50.60% of $50 is $30.$30+$50=$80.
 The generated rate will be $80.

 What we want to accomplish is set a higher maximum on our weeks with strong demand or our ‘auto weeks’, but we can also adjust how quickly we begin to increase rate by adjusting the slides to react quickly to high sellouts.
 On the other hand, if we know we will have spoilage (wasted inventory), raising our bottoms does not help us.
 During our low demand weeks, we want to adjust the demand curve that so that rates stay constant up to a certain sellout percentage and we don't increase our rate floors when demand doesn't support it.